 I passed my driving test more than half my life ago.
 1988 if you must know.
 Second attempt, as it happens.
 All the best drivers pass second time, so they say.
 I could never commit the stopping distances to memory and, in any case, they were entirely meaningless as I can’t judge distances from numbers.

 No it’s true -a total deficiency.
-Mrs TomTom has underlined my failing.
-She says: “In 100 meters, turn left.
+The satnav has underlined my failing.
+It says: “In 100 meters, turn left.
 In 200 meters, go left on the roundabout.”